 We recognise that we cannot do this alone – it requires accountability and a sustained effort in conjunction with our suppliers, partners and the wider Monash University community.

-Recognising the wide diversity of Monash’s global supply chain, an additional supplier questionnaire has been created.
+Recognising the wide diversity of our global supply chain, an additional supplier questionnaire has been created.
 This includes clear expressions of requirements and guided steps in English.
 This is used in conjunction with dialogue to achieve an understanding of the supplier’s practice and culture and to identify the best way to work in partnership with suppliers, beginning with directly-engaged suppliers.

-As required, a suite of methods is used to delve into high-risk areas, including, but not limited to:
+A suite of methods is used to delve into high-risk areas, including, but not limited to:

-- ‘deep-dive’-type analyses.
+- ‘deep-dive’-type analyses

-- bespoke supplier assessments.
+- bespoke supplier assessments

-- engagement of third-party consultants or agents who specialise in industry best-practice to provide reports which may include them undertaking them onshore or offshore site visits or staff discussions, as required.
+- engagement of third-party consultants or agents who specialise in industry best-practice, to provide reports which may include them undertaking them onshore or offshore site visits or staff discussions, as required

 - tabling concerns through the Modern Slavery Steering Committee governance structure for guidance on targeted actions and effectiveness measures.